llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 {% endhighlight %}

 ## Resonator
-While browsing for interesting/efficient ways of generating sine waves I came this([^1]) article about different techniques for embedded platforms.
+While browsing for interesting/efficient ways of generating sine waves I came across this([^1]) article about different techniques for embedded platforms.
 I highly recommend reading the article as there is a lot of interesting stuff on there.
-Of particular interest to me was the IIR resonator, which uses a zero and a pair of poles to produce a sine wave.
+Of particular interest to me was the IIR resonator which uses a zero and a pair of poles to produce a sine wave.
 The input simply requires a unit impulse and the output will continue to resonate a sine wave at the given frequency.
-I modelled it in python and was impressed with it's simplicity and accuracy.
-The code snippet below and accompanying diagram shows the implementation python.
-As you can see, there is a single peak at 1kHz, which is what we expect.
+I modelled it in python and was impressed with its simplicity and accuracy.
+The code snippet below and accompanying diagram shows the implementation in python.
+As you can see there is a single peak at 1kHz which is what we expect.
 Browsing around online I found [^2] and [^3] which provide further explanation for how this resonator technique works.

 {% highlight python %}
 import numpy as np